 The assessment strategy for the programme is one of inclusive and authentic assessments, as described in section 3, assessments are designed to enable students to build skills useful for the modern day workplace in addition to demonstrating key academic skills and knowledge.
-Variety of assessments is the foundation to inclusiveness.
-Variety of assessments is the foundation to inclusiveness.
-Variety of assessments is the foundation to arange of formats and many modules offer a range of questions and options for formats to enable students to succeed.
+Variety of assessments is the foundation to inclusiveness; the assessment diet is broad to enable students to demonstrate their strengths in a range of formats and many modules offer a range of questions and options for formats to enable students to succeed.
+The use of portfolio assessments enable the students to complete assessments at a paced work-speed throughout the modules, module leaders typically indicate within the module when the portfolio task should be completed, with one final submission point allows for student choice in workload planning.

+Annotated bibliography A list of journal articles intended for use in a critical review, each source is typically followed by a short description of the research.
 Artefact and Report Student produces a creative artefact, online tool or object in response to a question or problem posed by the lecturer, this is supported by an evidence based report.
 Essay Extended writing assignment in response to a question set by the module lead, or in negotiation between student and lecturer Ethical approval application An application of a research project for ethical review by panel.
 Group Project A negotiated project (e.g., artefact, report) collaboratively completed as part of a team of 2 or more that allows demonstration of the Learning Outcomes.
 Preparation is team based, but assessment is individual and may be practical or written.
 Online Portfolio Collection of short tasks, either in written or verbal presented via online means such as blogs and discussion board communication.
-Online Reflective Diary A collection of tasks, reflective in nature: A compilation of weekly tasks, brief laboratory reports, reflective diary and evaluations as evidence of students' achievement Patchwork Portfolio/portfolio Collection of short tasks, either in written or verbal format .

-Poster Presentation and Presentation of data/information/critical analysis in a visual Infographic 'poster' format to include brief verbal delivery and defence of questions posed on the topic specific to the information contained in the poster.
-Assesses knowledge of the selected topic and communication skills .
-A talk or discursive interview on a specified topic, could be Presentation individual or group.
+Patchwork Portfolio/portfolio Collection of short tasks, either in written or verbal format.
+Presentation A talk or discursive interview on a specified topic, could be individual or group.
 Could be live or recorded.
-Assessment riesentation typically includes submission of speaker notes or presentation overview.
-Presentation of data/information/critical analysis in a visual 'poster' format to include brief verbal delivery and defence of Poster questions posed on the topic specific to the information contained in the poster.
-Assesses knowledge of the selected topic and communication skills Practical Examination of personal performance in for example instructing, coaching, leading lab sessions, ICT.
-Proposal A written piece of work outlining a plan for research.
-A writing assignment which echoes the framework of a scientific Scientific report journal article on a piece of independent or group empirical research.
-Time constrained and may be under test conditions.
-Maybe Timed assessment essay type answer, short answer, data analysis and interpretation or multiple choice questions.
+Assessment typically includes submission of speaker notes or presentation overview.

+Poster Presentation of data/information/critical analysis in a visual 'poster' format to include brief verbal delivery and defence of questions posed on the topic specific to the information contained in the poster.
+Assesses knowledge of the selected topic and communication skills Proposal A written piece of work outlining a plan for research.
+Scientific report A writing assignment which echoes the framework of a scientific journal article on a piece of independent or group empirical research.
+Timed assessment Time constrained and may be under test conditions.
+Maybe essay type answer, short answer, data analysis and interpretation or multiple choice questions.
 Can be written or verbal communication.